Tenor Router

 Per-Batch Invariants

-Beyond execution mode, every action in a batch must share:
+The initiator is always the Midnight taker for every action.
+Beyond that, every action in a batch must share:

 - Same market.